 Writing a dissertation methodology is definitely one of the trickiest parts of every dissertation.
 There are strict rules in contents and formatting that should necessarily be followed, and in the end, it has a big impact on the final result.
-No wonder that students delay writing methodology for the last night and it ends up being bad.
-Not just bad but disastrous.
-To make sure this won’t happen to you, we’ll review how to write a methodology for a dissertation and how it really should be done.
+No wonder that students delay writing methodology for the last night and it ends up being bad (not just bad but disastrous).
+To make sure this won’t happen to you, we can help with assignment in the UK, but also in this article we’ll review how to write a dissertation methodology and how it really should be done.

-It follows a literature section and therefore, should correspond with the literature you read and complement it.
-The next characteristic of comprising the theoretical and systematic analysis is its order, a clear and concise way of presenting used scientific theories, techniques, and frameworks.
+It follows a literature section and therefore, should correspond with literature you read and complement it.
+The next characteristic of comprising a theoretical and systematic analysis is its order, a clear and concise way of presenting used scientific theories, techniques, and frameworks.

 2. Describe your dissertation methods

 This is inarguably the main purpose of the methodology section although it’s not limited just to that.
 Describing a method, focus on your research approach and theoretical frameworks.
 To put simply, explain why you have chosen to rely on particular data and what your starting point is.
 After you described theoretical basis of your work, follow with a description of execution of your theoretical ideas.
 This can include specifics of conducted experiments, requirements for your inventions, and innovations.
 Keep your description to the point but detailed – the goal is to make your program easy to repeat for another scholar.

 3. Define your academic background

 Explain what served the basis for your methodology.
 You can refer to literature, specific scientific schools or movements, and even the work of particular scientists.
 Don’t go in too much detail here, your goal is to describe the most crucial influence, not give a full overview of your reading list – besides, you’ve already done that in the previous section.